awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

 3. Run `terraform apply`
 4. From the `providers.tf` file in the `deploy` directory, remove the providers of the cluster
 You must remove the providers only after you did step 1-3 above, otherwise the above steps will fail
+5. If Kubecost S3 Exporter was deployed on this cluster using `invoke_helm=false`, you also need to uninstall the chart:

+    helm uninstall kubecost-s3-exporter -n <namespace> --kube-context <cluster_context>

 ### Complete Cleanup